 It’s likely to deliver your optimal finish time by keeping discomfort to a minimum, and providing the huge psychological boost of overtaking runners in the second half of the race at a stage when mental resilience plays an increasingly important role.

 Marathon running — one of the few times it’s good to be negative

 So how do you do manage this all-too elusive nagative split?

-Marathon pacing tip 1: pacers
+Perfect marathon pacing tip 1: Use pacers